onflow/flow-evm-bridge/README.md

 ### Overview

 The Flow EVM bridge allows both fungible and non-fungible tokens to move atomically between Cadence and EVM.
-In the context of EVM, fungible tokens are defined as ERC20 tokens, and non-fungible tokens are defined as ERC721 tokens while in Cadence, fungible tokens are defined by contracts implementing FungibleToken and non-fungible tokens the NonFungibleToken standard contract interfaces.
+In the context of EVM, fungible tokens are defined as ERC20 tokens, and non-fungible tokens as ERC721 tokens.
+In Cadence, fungible tokens are defined by contracts implementing FungibleToken and non-fungible tokens the NonFungibleToken standard contract interfaces.

 Like all operations on Flow, there are native fees associated with both computation and storage.
-To prevent spam and sustain the bridge accounts storage consumption, fees are charged for both onboarding assets and bridging assets.
-In the case where storage consumption is expected, fees are charges based on the storage consumed.
+To prevent spam and sustain the bridge account's storage consumption, fees are charged for both onboarding assets and bridging assets.
+In the case where storage consumption is expected, fees are charges based on the storage consumed at the current network rates.
 In all cases, there a flat-rate fee in addition to any storage fees.

 ### Onboarding